Top of the pageCheck Your Symptoms

 Poisonous snake or lizard bite

-If you were bitten by a snake or lizard that you know or think is poisonous, call 911 or other emergency services immediately.
-Do not wait for symptoms to develop.
+If you were bitten by a snake or lizard that you know or think is poisonous, call 911 or other emergency services right away.
+Don't wait for symptoms to develop.
 Symptoms may progress from mild to severe rapidly.

-If you are not sure what type of snake or lizard bit you, take a picture of it.
-But do not do this if it will delay treatment or put someone at risk for more bites.
-Do not waste time or take any risks trying to kill or bring in the snake.
+If you aren't sure what type of snake or lizard bit you, take a picture of it.
+But don't do this if it will delay treatment or put someone at risk for more bites.
+Don't waste time or take any risks trying to kill or bring in the snake.
 Only trap a poisonous snake if the chances are good that it will bite more people if you let it go.
-It is important to remember that a snake only injects part of its venom with each bite, so it can still hurt you after the first strike.
+It's important to remember that a snake only injects part of its venom with each bite.
+So it can still hurt you after the first strike.
 And a dead snake, even one with a severed head, can bite and release venom by reflex action for up to 90 minutes after it dies.

 - If you think the snake bite is an emergency, call 911.

-- Remain calm and try to rest quietly.
+- Stay calm, and try to rest quietly.

 - Remove any jewelry.
-The limbs might swell, making it harder to remove the jewelry after swelling begins.
+The limbs might swell, making it harder to remove the jewelry after swelling starts.

 - Use a pen to mark the edge of the swelling around the bite every 15 minutes.
 This will help your doctor estimate how the venom is moving in your body.

-Avoid doing anything that might cause more problems with the snake or lizard bite.
+- Avoid doing anything that might cause more problems with the bite.